karengcecena/ReactTicTacToeTutorial/README.md

 ## 📖 Summary

-This is based a project based on the React tutorial for tic-tac-toe.
+This is a project based on the React tutorial for tic-tac-toe.
 I spiced it up from regular tic-tac-toe by making it a competition between coffee & tea.

 <br>